dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 where one or more extension types occur as type arguments (e.g., `List<V>.empty()`).*

+An extension type `V` may be used in an object pattern *(e.g., `case V(): ...` where `V` is an extension type)*.
+Exhaustiveness analysis will treat such patterns as if they had been an object pattern matching the extension type erasure of `V`.

+*In other words, we make no attempt to hide the representation type during the exhaustiveness analysis.
+The usage of such patterns is very similar to a cast into the extension type in the sense that it provides a reference of type `V` to an object without running any constructors of `V`.
+We will rely on lints in order to inform developers about such situations, similarly to the treatment of expressions like `e as V`.*

 A compile-time error occurs if the type
 <code>V\<T<sub>1</sub>, ..
 T<sub>k</sub>&gt;</code>
 provides a wrong number of type arguments to `V` (when `k` is different